pyeventsourcing/eventsourcing/README.md

 `domain` module.
 The `@event` decorator is used to define aggregate event classes by inspecting the parameters of the decorated method signatures.
 Aggregate event objects are triggered when the decorated methods are called.
-The decorated method bodies are used to evolve the state of the aggregate object.
+The decorated method bodies are used by these events to evolve the state of the aggregate object.

 ```python
 # Create a new aggregate.